AngeloMonteleone/Numerical-Relativity_2025/README.md

 - "SOD_subplots_press" for the evolution of the pressure
 ### TOV
 I chose the second option, introducing a perturbation in pressure and evolving the system with three different resolutions.
 For comparison I also performed just one unperturbed simulation.
 There are two repositories:
-- "unperturbed simulation" for the files concerning the one unperturbed simulation
+- "unperturbed simulation" for the files concerning the one unperturbed simulation (PAR file: "TOV_20_unperturbed.par")
-- "perturbed simulations" for the files concerning the three simulations with the pressure perturbation
+- "perturbed simulations" for the files concerning the three simulations with the pressure perturbation (PAR files: "TOV_20_perturbed.par", "TOV_15_perturbed.par", "TOV_10_perturbed.par")

 The names "TOV20","TOV15","TOV10" refer, respectively, to the simulations with spacings 2.0,1.5,1.0.
 There are GIF's of the whole evolutions and also the plots for the evolutions maximum of the rest mass density.